Tones55/Compiler/README.md

 Compiler.java is the entry point
 from the root directory of the project
 javac ./src/*.java
 java -cp ./src Compiler (input file)
+the output of each program is printed and can be found in ./src/IO/output.txt

 ### Language Grammar Used
 https://www.labouseur.com/courses/compilers/grammar.pdf